lahav512/System-Monitor-Service-Challenge/README.md

 - The flowchart is expressive enough to demonstrate the actual structure of your code (if you are not sure if your flowcharts are expressive enough, you can ask)

 ## Important instructions
+- Fork and then clone the repository.
 - After cloning the repository.
-Create a branch called `task_1/[your name or nickname]` and when you are ready, push the branch.
-Do the same with tasks 2 and 3. **It is recommended to push all tasks after you complete all of them** in case you have some modifications you to do on previous tasks.
+Create a branch called `task_1` and when you are ready, push the branch.
+Do the same with tasks 2 and 3. **It is recommended to push all tasks after you complete all of them** in case you have some modifications to do on previous tasks.
-- **It is recommended to create an experiments package** and conduct their scripts for trying things out before implementing them into your code structure.
+- **It is recommended to create an experiments directory** and run your experimental scripts from there for trying things out before implementing them into your code structure.
-- **Do not use chatGPT or other language models for this challenge.** They often provide entire code segments that differ and influence your code design.
+- **Do not use chatGPT or other AI models for this challenge.** They often provide entire code segments that differ and influence your code design.
 There are plenty of resources online for multi-threading so you won't need to deal with that.
 - **Read all tasks before you start.
 They are incremental.**
 - Upon submission, create a video that illustrates your monitor software besides Windows task manager graphs to prove you get the same graphs.